-Treatment varies by species and stage of disease.
+Treatment of African trypanosomiasis varies by species and stage of disease.

-Without CNS involvement, use pentamidine or eflornithine for T. b. gambiense and suramin for T. b. rhodesiense.
+Without CNS involvement, use pentamidine for T. b. gambiense and suramin for T. b. rhodesiense.

-With CNS involvement, use eflornithine or melarsoprol for T. b. gambiense and melarsoprol for T. b. rhodesiense.
+With CNS involvement, use eflornithine (if available) alone or in combination with nifurtimox, or melarsoprol (if eflornithine is not available) for T. b. gambiense; use melarsoprol for T. b. rhodesiense.